Realtime search for compact binary mergers in Advanced LIGO and Virgo's third observing run using PyCBC Live: Evaluating the improved search technique

 \subsection{Astrophysical classification}

-In order to test the chirp-mass-based classification of Section~\ref{ssec:classification} we used the same population of simulated signals described in Section~\ref{ssec:sensitivity_realdata}, with an additional constrain: we restrict the mass of the black-hole component of a NSBH event to be less than $50\,\Msun$.
+In order to test the chirp-mass-based classification of Section~\ref{ssec:classification} we used the same population of simulated signals described in Section~\ref{ssec:sensitivity_realdata}, with an additional constraint.
+Given the $1\,\Msun < m < 45\,\Msun$ limits imposed on component masses, the results for asymmetric high-mass NSBH systems outside these limits are not representative of its accuracy of the method: here, we restrict the black hole components of simulated NSBH events to be below $50\,\Msun$.
+For each simulation recovered by the search, we find the estimated source probabilities $\left\{P_{\rm BNS},P_{\rm NSBH},P_{\rm MG},P_{\rm BBH} \right\}$.
+We then consider the figures of merit shown in Figure~\ref{fig:class_plots}.